basset/basset/docs/api.md

     > **You only need to upload these assets**

 ## `/builds/upload/snapshot`

+> this endpoint is only for web projects

 * Description: Upload a snapshot (static html)
 * Method: `POST`